blunt4286/bluntFetch/README.md

 # bluntFetch

+# version 1

-My own fetch script for my own system.
+My own fetch script created for my own personal system.
+Feel free to use anywhere you'd like. :)